Iterating Fun - Simon Newstead

 Update - a great comment on the article by Nick Bhardwaj brought up Clash Of Clans having a subtle wither mechanic with troops, which need time to be produced but can be lost via PvP.
 Personally I’d describe this as a core PvP loop rather than wither - there is no way to securely “bank” your troops for use later (shield is something separate), and there is also no attacking done by the game itself, just other players.
 Fear of loss and the need to revenge are very strong drivers in all online battle games.
 His take was that Supercell encourages you to return and immediately “spend” your troops, which is more positive than the environment taking them away ie- its a more upbeat multiplayer twist on an established mechanic.
 Interesting discussion.

 Does wither still have a place?
-Love your feedback: email or tweet
+Love your feedback: or

 Mar 31, 2013